Laser Hair Removal in Washington, DC

 How Does Laser Hair Removal Work?

-At the present time four laser wavelengths are available for the treatment of unwanted body hair.
+At the present time, four laser wavelengths are available for the treatment of unwanted body hair.
 In essence, these wavelengths target pigment granules in the hair (melanin) in an effort to destroy hair follicles (epilation).
 Hair follicles are capable of producing hairs of various thickness and colors.
 Dark hair contains the pigment melanin which serves as the target for energy at these wavelengths.
 Four wavelengths, 694nm. produced by the Ruby laser, 755nm. produced by the Alexandrite laser, 800nm. produced by the Diode laser, and 1064nm. produced by the Neodymium-YAG laser, have been shown to be effective in the long-term reduction or removal of pigmented (dark) hair.
 The pulsed laser energy is absorbed by the pigmented hair shaft and transferred to the surrounding follicle.
-The heat build-up caused by the absorption of energy by the hair itself is capable of creating follicular damage and retard or prevent future hair production by that follicle.
+The heat build-up caused by the absorption of energy by the hair itself is capable of creating follicular damage or prevent future hair production by that follicle.

 How Successful is Laser Hair Removal (Epilation vs. Depilation)?

 Don’t pay attention to false and misleading claims by so called ‘med-spas’.
 Patients will achieve varying degrees of success, mostly depending on the experience of the provider and technology employed in the hair removal process.
 The application of most laser and light energies to the skin results in almost complete removal of all visible and actively growing hairs (depilation).
 This effect is similar to that of waxing, and will appear, several days post-treatment, to be the elimination of all hair from the area.
 However, the number of hair follicles that are permanently removed (epilation) as a result of a treatment can vary widely.
 Epilation (described above) is what results in long-term reduction in hair follicles and decreased hair density from a treated area.
-Many med-spas and less experienced providers do not utilize the correct laser technology or treatment parameters to allow for effective epilation, resulting in short term effects (depilation), but no long term hair reduction results.
+Many med-spas and less experienced providers do not utilize the correct laser technology or treatment parameters to allow for effective epilation, resulting in short term effects (depilation), but no long-term hair reduction results.
 In addition, avoid practices which employ IPL (Intense Pulsed Light) machines for ‘laser hair removal’, as depilation (with minimal epilation) is a temporary side effect of IPL treatment, and is far less effective for long-term hair reduction than the use of clinically proven laser systems designed specifically for this procedure.

-In most instances multiple treatments are necessary in order to achieve long-term or permanent hair reduction and in some instances treatment may fail to permanently remove all the hair in a given anatomic site.
+In most instances multiple treatments are necessary in order to achieve long-term or permanent hair reduction and in some instances, treatment may fail to permanently remove all the hair in a given anatomic site.
 In order to understand the process it is important to understand the biology of hair growth itself.
 Hair growth cycles are divided into three phases.
 The anagen follicle or growing hair is the major target for laser energy and represents the most vulnerable phase of the hair growth cycle.
 Telogen or resting hairs are not actively growing and appear to be more resistant to the laser energy.
 The transitional phase between anagen and telogen phases known as the catagen phase is brief but also relatively resistant to laser removal.

 Depending on the body site, various percentages of hairs are in the anagen, catagen and telogen phase.
 As a result, it is necessary to treat a given anatomic area more than once in order to attempt to achieve permanent hair removal.
 Since the anagen phase is most vulnerable, a period of 4-6 weeks between treatments is recommended to allow the resting or telogen phase hairs to once again enter the anagen cycle and become more sensitive to the laser energy.